 Programme management and the Examination Committee have taken measures to assure the quality of the examinations and assessments in the programme.
-Assessment plans for courses, exhibiting how the course goals and course contents are assessed, are drawn up.
-At least two examiners are involved in drafting and assessing examinations.
-In the programme course catalogue, the assessment plans of courses, including the calculation of the final grades of courses, are clarified for students.
-Students with whom the panel met, found the grading in courses transparent.
+The assessment of the courses conforms to the course goals.
+In the programme course catalogue, the assessment of courses, including the calculation of the final grades of courses, are clarified for students.
+Students with whom the panel met, found the grading in the curriculum components transparent.